aheld/aaronheld-blog/content/post/using-azure-static-web-apps/terraform.md

 ### Base setup and Resource Group

-Lets start with a minimal terraform file that just sets up a new Resource Group.
+Let's start with a minimal terraform file that just sets up a new _Resource Group_.

 You need to tell Terraform that you will be using the Azure provider and then add the code for a basic resource group.